jordantjh/re-root/README.md

 ```

 ## (Optional) Design Choices
-1. I have refactored the report printing functionality into a standalone class 'Report' because this gives us a more granular control for testing and also make updating or extending the printing functionality easier in the future.
+1. I have refactored the report printing functionality into a standalone class 'Report' because this gives us a more granular control for testing and also makes updating or extending the printing functionality easier in the future.
 2. I like to put test files in the same directory as the file they test so that we can easily access the corresponding test files when we work on the code.